 You are welcome to take your leaves and pumpkins to the three City landfills, but the normal yard waste rate will apply once the program ends.
 For more information, visit Calgary Landfill Locations and Hours.

-Why is the Leaf & Pumpkin Composting program important?
+Why is the Leaf & Pumpkin Composting Program important?

 By composting your leaves and pumpkins, you help:

-- Decrease dependence on our landfills
+- Decrease our landfill use

 - Reduce greenhouse gas emissions

-- Turn waste into nutrient-rich compost
+- Turn waste into useful compost

 - Help collection crews during peak times of the year

 We also encourage you to compost your own leaves and pumpkins, which are excellent material for your backyard composter.
-For more information, visit our composting page.
+For more information, visit our backyard composting page.